 After a year in virtual isolation, Tilikum was returned to performing.
 SeaWorld unsuccessfully appealed its citation for violating a federal workplace safety law meant to protect workers from recognized life-threatening hazards.
 The company recklessly continued to allow trainers to swim with orcas behind the scenes and interact with them in shallow areas without any barrier or minimum distance, leading to yet another series of citations for endangering workers.

-Remember: Every dollar spent on a SeaWorld ticket contributes to Tilikum’s misery.
+It’s too late for Tilikum, but we can help the other animals still trapped at SeaWorld.
+Remember: Every dollar spent on a SeaWorld ticket contributes to animals’ misery.
 Never go to any SeaWorld park, and urge your friends and family to stay away, too.
 Together, we can shut down SeaWorld for good!